ethanrusz/echbot/README.md

 # echbot

-A trash bot for Smite fun.
+A helper bot for Smite fun.

 ## Environment